 Security officers protect people and property in a wide variety of environments – factories and warehouses, offices, shopping centres,hospitals, airports, concert and sports venues.

 The growing responsibilities of these personnel, and their increasing public interface, intensified calls for government regulation of the sector which have been wholeheartedly supported by the BSIA.
 This culminated in the introduction of the Private Security Industry Act 2001, which in turn has led to licensing of security officers by the Security Industry Authority.

 Security guarding has tended to be viewed as a ‘grudge purchase’, with many customers looking to purchase at the lowest cost and not necessarily considering how this will affect the calibre and retention of personnel, working conditions and a security company’s ability to provide a consistent quality of service.

 The BSIA promotes ‘best value’ over ‘low cost’, stressing the importance of satisfactory pay levels and suitable training, as well as the benefits of recruiting and retaining quality personnel.
-It promotes the work of the modern-day professional security officer, for example through its Annual Security Officer Awards, and also highlights the many career development opportunities that are now available.
+It promotes the work of the modern-day professional security officer, for example through its Security Personnel scheme a the British Security Awards, and also highlights the many career development opportunities that are now available.

 If you would like to find out more about becoming a member or using the services of our guarding section then this page will hold all the information you need.

 If you fit the criteria to join the Security Guarding section, fill in this short form and we will be in touch.

 If you're thinking of joining the BSIA's Security Guarding Section?
 Find out what criteria you will need.